jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 [`add_constraint`](@ref).

 The alternative is to accept the problem data in a single [`copy_to`](@ref) function call, afterwhich it cannot be modified.
+Because [`copy_to`](@ref) sees all of the data at once, it can typically call a more efficient function to load data into the underlying solver.

 Good examples of solvers supporting incremental modification are MILP solvers like [GLPK.jl](https://github.com/jump-dev/GLPK.jl) and